InternetAmethyst/Nana-Bot/nana/startup/README.md

 # Startup
 What it is?
-This place is for startup function of nana
+This place is for startup function of Dulex